OPS-E2E-PPE/VBA-Docs/api/Word.customlabels.md

 ---
-title: CustomLabels object (Word) ms.prod: word ms.assetid: 407e75b5-4116-fdc7-f0c1-dfd3809cdb41
+title: CustomLabels object (Word) ms.assetid: 407e75b5-4116-fdc7-f0c1-dfd3809cdb41
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # CustomLabels object (Word)

 A collection of **CustomLabel** objects available in the **Label Options** dialog box.
 This collection includes custom labels of all printer types (dot-matrix, laser, and ink-jet printers).

 ## Remarks

 Use the **CustomLabels** property to return the **CustomLabels** collection.
 The following example displays the number of available custom labels.

 ```vb
 MsgBox Application.MailingLabel.CustomLabels.Count
 ```

 Use the **[Add](Word.CustomLabels.Add.md)** method to create a custom label.
 The following example adds a custom mailing label named "My Label" and sets the page size.